gol4ng/httpware/README.md

 ## Middlewares

-A middleware is a `http.Handler` decorator, his role is to wrap arround `http.Handler` or another middleware
+A middleware is an `http.Handler` decorator, its role is to wrap arround `http.Handler` or another middleware

-A middleware stack is a collection of middleware (`[]Middleware`) that act has single Middleware (Append/Prepend).
+A middleware stack is a collection of middleware (`[]Middleware`) that acts has a single Middleware (Append/Prepend).

-A stack allow you to DecorateHandler and DecorateHandlerFunc
+A stack allows you to DecorateHandler and DecorateHandlerFunc

 ## Tripperwares

-A tripperware is a `http.RoundTripper` decorator, his role is to wrap arround `http.RoundTripper` or another tripperware
+A tripperware is an `http.RoundTripper` decorator, its role is to wrap arround `http.RoundTripper` or another tripperware

-A tripperware stack is a collection of tripperware (`[]Tripperware`) that act has single Tripperware (RoundTrip/DecorateClient/Append/Prepend).
+A tripperware stack is a collection of tripperware (`[]Tripperware`) that acts has a single Tripperware (RoundTrip/DecorateClient/Append/Prepend).

-A stack allow you to DecorateRoundTripper and DecorateRoundTripFunc.
+A stack allows you to DecorateRoundTripper and DecorateRoundTripFunc.

 ### Decorate existing client

-You can decorate existing `http.Client`
+You can decorate an existing `http.Client`

 ```go
 client := &http.Client{}